zakareeyap08-lgtm/Project-Euler/README.md

 ## Problem Structure

-Each solution is organized within its respective directory or file named after the problem ID on Project Euler:
+Each solution is organized within a file named after the problem ID on Project Euler